origin

 Honey Process

-Natural process coffee, also known as "dry
+Natural process coffee, also known as dry process

-The washed process "or wet process" involves
+The washed process (also called the wet process)

-immediately after harvest, then fermenting and
+immediately after harvest, then ferments and

-rinsing the beans in water to break down the sticky
+rinses the beans in water to break down the sticky

-Flavor Honey Process absorbs natural
+Honey Process absorbs natural

 sugars, resulting in a sweet coffee with